 This brochure looks at barriers to women’s full financial empowerment and the contribution improved financial education can make to their financial well-being and opportunities.

 The Czech Republic-OECD Conference on Financial Education: "Promoting financial wellbeing through financial education", took place on 16-17 May in Prague, Czech Republic.

-This conference in Nairobi, Kenya, addressed specific issues relating to financial literacy in Africa and the MENA region.
+This conference, taking place on 4-5 March 2013 in New Delhi, India, addressed specific issues relating to financial literacy in India and the Asia region.
 It presented the output of the Russia/OECD/World Bank Trust Fund on Financial Literacy and Education.